Notes for Potential Hikers

 The routes on the ground do get moved around as improvements are made and land use changes.
 There are several published versions of the GPX tracks for the GR-34 and the GR-223 and they do not always agree with the IGN maps or the guidebooks.
 However, you will always be able to find a way to get to where you need to go.

 Mont St-Michel is a must visit UNESCO World Heritage Site.
 It is very popular with tourists and often crowded, but still worthwhile.
-Its location out in the tidal flats is stunning and the old commune is well worth the time it takes to walk through it.
+Its location out in the tidal flats is stunning and the old commune is well worth the time it takes to tour through it.

 France has a 37,000 mile trail network consisting of major walking paths called Grande Randonnées (GR), Les GR de Pays (GRP), and Les sentiers de Promenade et Randonnée (PR).
 These routes are generally very well marked and documented.

 Building and maintaining the GR system is a national effort between the French government and private walking groups.
 Trail way-marking is a system of red and white paint marks that have a consistent meaning.
 We found these way-marks easy to find and follow, and think it is as good a method of marking trail that we have experienced anywhere.
-The GRP’s have a similar system, but use other colors, so it is always easy to stay on the main route.
+The GRP’s and PR’s have a similar system, but use other colors, so it is always easy to stay on the main route.
 No language skills are required to decipher signs.

 Like many other European trails, the GR’s wander through fields, woodlots, and towns.
 The trails are completely integrated into the landscape and are used frequently by local people for short walks and to get from here to there.
 We used the French IGN 1:100,000 maps and found them adequate for the navigation we had to do.
 As that scale is rather large, the level of detail was limited, but we never got significantly off track.
 There are more detailed IGN maps available.
 We had not yet started to use an electronic GPS device, so relied entirely on the paper maps.
+Today you can download the tracks into an application such as Gaia GPS and carry the information on your phone.

 As in most western European countries, the public transportation system in France is extensive and easy to use.
 We flew to Brussels, where we took one train to Paris and then another on to Roscoff.

 On our return trip, we took a late afternoon train from Cherbourg to Carentan, a randomly chosen small town, to spend the night.
 We were lucky to arrive as celebrations commemorating the June 1944 D-Day landings and Normandy liberation campaign were being held.
-The local villagers still commemorated those events with, among other things, many people dressed in World War 2 military costumes living in a camp next to town equipped with vintage and reconstructed military vehicles, tents and the like.
+The local villagers still commemorated those events with, among other things, many people dressed in World War Two military costumes living in a camp next to town equipped with vintage and reconstructed military vehicles, tents and the like.
 It was touching to see how this small French village still honored their liberation by the Allied forces more than sixty years previously.

 The next morning, we continued on to Paris and then Brussels via rail.